MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/admin-settings-for-file-drag-drop-to-3p-storage.md

 > The policy will apply to both T1 and T2.1.

 ### Out of scope
 Teams Mobile support for the *DefaultFileUploadAppId* policy isn't applicable.
 Also note that image or media copy and paste is today treated as part of the Teams message payload and not as a cloud file.
-The image or media copy and paste isn't impacted by this policy.
+This policy doesn't impact the image or media copy and paste.

 ## Documentation for admins
 Admins should refer to the app description or the 3P app documentation for information about supporting this policy.